TriMix is a mixture of papaverine, phentolamine, and alprostadil.

 Olympia also offers more than 40 combinations of TriMix, a popular penile injection therapy medication.
-Our TriMix medications are backed by a full stability study as well as cGMP testing of every batch.
+Our TriMix medications are backed by a full stability study and cGMP testing of every batch.

-The goal of our TriMix injection treatment plans is to provide men with a reliable, easy-to-use, safe method of achieving and maintaining an erection suitable for sexual relations.
-There are many benefits to using TriMix injections for ED, including they’re safe, effective, easy to store, long-lasting, easy to administer and more.
+Our TriMix injection treatment plans aim to provide men with a reliable, easy-to-use, safe method of achieving and maintaining an erection suitable for sexual relations.
+There are many benefits to using TriMix injections for ED: they’re safe, effective, easy to store, long-lasting, easy to administer and more.
 Once you receive a prescription, or if you have additional questions, contact us.

 Alternative to Tablets

-TriMix injections are an alternative to PDE5 Inhibitor tablets (Viagra®, Levitra®, Cialis®) and most commonly include the mixture of three drugs; phentolamine, papaverine and alprostadil.
-These penile injections can be especially useful when patients are unable to take PDE5 Inhibitors because they are taking nitrates, certain beta blockers, or experience severe side effects from the oral medications.
+TriMix injections are an alternative to PDE5 Inhibitor tablets (Viagra®, Levitra®, Cialis®) and are most commonly comprised of a mixture of three drugs; phentolamine, papaverine and alprostadil.
+These penile injections can be especially useful when patients are unable to take PDE5 Inhibitors because they are taking nitrates, certain beta-blockers, or if they experience severe side effects from the oral medications.

 7 Things to Know About TriMix Injections: